-What does MIP mean on an FHA loan?
+What is MIP on an FHA mortgage loan?

 Obtaining an FHA loan with insurance premiums